 - Heat the oil in a shallow pan.

-- Add 2 ½ cup water and bring it to the boil.
+- Add 2 ½ cup water and bring it to a boil.

 - Once thoroughly boiled add radish and carrot.
 Boil until half-cooked.